Hallowell History, Family Crest & Coats of Arms

 In the United States, the name Hallowell is the 8,197th most popular surname with an estimated 2,487 people with that name.

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Hallowell or a variant listed above:

 Hallowell Settlers in United States in the 17th Century

 Hallowell Settlers in United States in the 19th Century

-Hallowell Settlers in Canada in the 18th Century
+Hallowell Settlers in West Indies in the 17th Century